bash-d/.github/profile/README.md

 ## The Problem

 Most Linux distributions rely on modifying Bash's default startup behavior, utilizing `/etc/profile.d` as a system-wide mechanism to autoload environment profiles.
-While this approach has significant value, it lacks sophistication and general availability for non-root users and project directories.
+While this approach has significant value, it lacks sophistication and general availability for non-root users & project directories.

 ## The Solution